 The Mozart Ballroom Concert starts at 7 pm.

-The ballroom doors open at 6.30 pm, so make sure you reach before your scheduled time.
+The ballroom doors open at 6.30 pm, so ensure you reach before your scheduled time.

 How long does Mozart Ballroom Concert take